OUR PROGRAMS CHANGE LIVES

 Everything we do at SOS points back to our single main objective: help kids thrive.
 Not just survive — truly thrive.
 And it starts by leveling the playing field.
 By providing the right mix of inputs to give our kids an equal — or better — chance at success.
 Through a structured mentor-driven program set in the outdoors, the SOS curriculum instills core values (courage, discipline, integrity, wisdom, compassion, humility) and develops critical life skills necessary for their success both now, and in the future.

-Since 1993, SOS has reached over 70,000 kids across 15 communities at 22 mountains in 9 states through 15,000 volunteers.
-That’s more than 2 million hours of outdoor adventure and 250,000 hours of service total.
+Since 1993, SOS has reached over 80,000 kids across 15 communities at 24 mountains in 9 states.
+With the help of 250 volunteers per year, kids and teens have experienced more than 2 million hours of outdoor adventure.
 And that’s just the beginning.

 How We Do It

 Rooted in research, our 10-year intentional program model cultivates social and emotional learning (SEL) to lay the foundation for successful young futures.
 SEL is essential to the holistic development of our kids.
 Youth are able to effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.

 We introduce these skills early in our curriculum and reinforce them throughout the program, ensuring that sufficient time is devoted to teaching and practicing new skills that help shape the way our kids understand themselves and the world around them.

 Our progressive approach acknowledges that developing resilience by learning SEL skills requires sufficient reinforcement and application.
 Each stage of the SOS curriculum is designed to meet our kids where they are and help them develop life skills appropriate with their age and circumstances.
 It fosters meaningful mentor-mentee relationships through on-mountain activities that deepen with off-hill activities.